-Remember from Episode 01, the economic and technological change is a major reason to get a side gig or your own business.
+Remember from Episode 01, an introduction to entrepreneurship and lifestyle success, the economic and technological change is a major reason to get a side gig or your own business.

 Do you know that Martha Stewart was nearly 50 before she moved from the catering business into Martha Stewart Living and became that big magnet?
 There are even some people.
 If you remember the old TV show that had Justin Bateman on it, you’d think she wasn’t very bright.
 At age 48 she realized that some of the things that she wanted to do, she had to go back and she had to learn programming.
 She went back and learned how to program at 48.
 Vera Wang, she didn’t do her first dress design or any design until she was 39 years of age.
 It goes on and on.